darkoppressor/huberts-island-adventure-mouse-o-war/docs/readme.txt

 There are 4 different playable characters in the game:
 1. Hubert, being the eponymous hero of this game, is the default character.
-He is essentially a balance between the other 2 characters.
+He is essentially a balance between Slime-O and Sketch.

 2. Slime-O is heavier and slower than Hubert.
 He can come to a stop more easily, jump a little higher, and runs a little slower than Hubert.
 He is an excellent choice